Federal government solar panel rebate 2026

 Provided you meet the eligibility requirements, any new purchase of solar panels can receive the rebate.
 For a typical 6.6kW system, the rebate can reduce the price of going solar by between $1,500 - $2,000.
 While larger systems attract a bigger rebate.

-In addition to the solar panel rebate, the Australian government provides a solar battery rebate.
+In addition to the solar panel rebate, the Australian government provides a solar battery rebate that can reduce the cost of a 13.5 kWh home battery by around $3,367.
 It is possible to claim both the national solar panel and battery rebates in one installation.

 If you want to find out exactly how you can receive in your postcode, you can jump to our STC rebate calculator.